“How far is it from Florence to Volterra?”

 My first Porsche block wasn't quite right.
 I'm pretty sure I didn't check the scaling before I printed the pattern, so the car came out pretty small in the completed block.
 And the tiny little flowers on the fabric I picked weren't so small on the tiny little Porsche.
 So, I did a re-make.
 This is the last time I'm going to re-make any blocks for this quilt, I promise.
 Maybe.

 First, a shout-out to Iris, my enabler, who sent me the rock fabric.
 Twice.
-Thanks!
+And a special thanks to Cat for her amazing pattern.
+Thanks to both of you!
 I wanted the car to be really spectacular, so I used Fairy Frost in Canary this time.
 I mean, what was I thinking before?
 Fairy Frost is the obvious fabric choice for a shiny yellow Porsche.
 I also made sure I had the scaling right before I printed, and I even enlarged it a tiny bit so that the car would fill the block a little more.
 The button wheels fit this car much better.
 And to complete the look, I did a little satin stitch embroidery for the emblem on the hood.
 I think this one's a keeper.